e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 ### `isEditMode` - boolean

-This property returns true if the app is delivering preview data.
-It will return false if it is released data.
+This property returns `true` if the app is delivering preview data.
+It will return `false` if it is released data.

 ### `locale` - string

-This property returns the current locale abbreviation the content is displayed in e.g. `en_GB`.
+This property returns the current locale abbreviation the content is displayed in, e.g. `en_GB`.

 ### `navigationData` - Object